Degenerative Joint Disease (DJD) SSDI Lawyers in Arizona

 Pekas Smith Disability Attorneys offers free consultations for people seeking disability benefits.
 You may be at the stage of considering if applying is right for you.
 You may be ready to apply.
 Even if you need to appeal a denial of benefits, our lawyers may assist you.
 We represent people at all stages in their SSDI claims.

-Call or message us today for your consultation and to start your case today.
+Call or message us today for your consultation and to start your case.

 Can you get disability payments for degenerative joint disease?

-You may get disability payments for degenerative joint disease if your medical condition causes abnormal functioning and physical limitations that are expected to last at least 12 months.
+You may get Social Security disability payments for degenerative joint disease if your medical condition causes abnormal functioning and physical limitations that are expected to last at least 12 months.
+A degenerative joint disease SSDI lawyer in Phoenix can help you determine whether you qualify.

 How bad does degenerative disc disease have to be to get disability?

-Having degenerative disc disease alone doesn’t mean that you qualify to receive disability benefits.
-It must be bad enough to show in medical testing or imaging.
-In addition, it must limit physical functioning to the point that you need an assistive device, or you are unable to use your upper extremities to perform work.
+Having a degenerative disc disease alone doesn’t mean that you qualify to receive disability insurance benefits.
+It must be bad enough to show in medical imaging.
+In addition, it must limit physical functioning to the point that you need an assistive device or you are unable to use your upper extremities to perform work.

 How much in disability pay do you get for degenerative joint disease?

-The amount of compensation you may get for degenerative joint disease depends on your work history.
+The amount of compensation and insurance benefits you may get for degenerative joint disease depends on your employment history.
 If you can work part-time, you may receive a reduced amount of compensation.

-Can you appeal denial of Social Security disability for degenerative joint disease?
+Can you appeal a denial of Social Security disability for degenerative joint disease?

-If your application for Social Security disability for degenerative joint disease is denied, you may ask for reconsideration or appeal.
-You may choose to have an SSDI lawyer of your choice represent you.
+If yourapplication for Social Security disability for degenerative joint disease is denied, you may ask for reconsideration or appeal.
+You may choose to have an SSDI disability lawyer in AZ that is experienced in Social Security Disability Insurance law represent you.

 WE SERVE